 Colorado’s “Express Consent” law provides that anyone driving a vehicle in Colorado consents to the various provisions of 42-4-1301.1.
 Essentially, the driver has agreed to cooperate in, and complete, the testing of the person’s breath or blood for alcohol, whenever it is requested by an officer having probable cause to believe the person was driving while intoxicated.

-The driver will have three choices: breath, blood, or refuse testing altogether.
+The driver will have three choices: breath, blood, or to refuse testing altogether.
 If the driver chooses one method of testing and that method is unavailable, the police may ask him to perform a different chemical test if there are “extraordinary circumstances” which would prevent the driver from completing his chosen method of testing within two hours of driving.

 If you have been charged with a DUI and are looking for representation call Kimberly now at (720) 257-5346 for a FREE 45 minute consultation.